karaokeresearch/singalong/README.md

 'A' keystroke and the right pedal to emit the 'D' keystroke.
 Text is formatted to fit to the browser window width for maximum readability, and the song's key can be altered on-the-fly with the 'W' and 'S' keys.

+There's a basic karaoke editor that you can get to if accessing the server from the same PC the server's running from.

 ### Applications
 Use in lieu of printed song sheets / fakebooks for: